Your pet wants you to read our newsletter. (Then give them a treat.)

+You might notice that your dog is limping suddenly on one leg.
 First, get a good look at the paw — including in between the toes and webbing — to see if the issue is a cut, foxtail, insect stinger (or other foreign object), or a broken nail.
 When doing so, be sure to look closely at the nail bed, as I have seen cracks and injuries in the nail that were actually hidden underneath the fur line, where the base of the nail goes into the toe.

-The dog’s nail has been completely broken off and is bleeding
+The dog’s nail has been completely broken off and is bleeding.

-The dog’s nail is cracked or broken but is loosely attached
+The dog’s nail is cracked or broken but is loosely attached.

-The dog’s nail is cracked or broken but remains firmly attached
+The dog’s nail is cracked or broken but remains firmly attached.

 It’s important to keep your dog calm during this time, as excitement increases blood pressure and works against a good clot forming.
-If bleeding continues despite applied pressure, you can apply styptic powder (such as Kwik Stop) and resume applying pressure for another 5 minutes or so.
+If bleeding continues despite applied pressure, you can apply styptic powder (such as Kwik Stop) and resume applying pressure for another five minutes or so.
 If you do not have styptic powder at home, sometimes a little baking soda can do the trick.
 If the bleeding continues despite these measures, then I suggest going to the ER.

-2. Loosely Attached Cracked Or Broken Nail
+Loosely Attached Cracked or Broken Nail

-3. Firmly Attached Cracked Or Broken Nail
+Firmly Attached Cracked or Broken Nail

 Sedation is needed because you are cutting through the very thick part of the nail with a live blood vessel and nerve, which is very painful.
 This is usually followed by styptic powder application and a bandage that is left in place for about 24 hours.
 The bandage promotes a day of rest so that a solid clot forms and the minor wound does not continue to bleed if it gets bumped on something.